multiversx/mx-deprecated-sdk-monorepo/erdpy/CLI.md

-  --metadata-payable                     ‼ mark the contract as payable (default: not payable) --outfile OUTFILE                      where to save the output (default: stdout) --pem PEM                              🔑 the PEM file, if keyfile not provided --keyfile KEYFILE                      🔑 a JSON keyfile, if PEM not provided --passfile PASSFILE                    🔑 a file containing keyfile's password, if keyfile provided --proxy PROXY                          🖧 the URL of the proxy (default: https://testnet-api.elrond.com)
+  --metadata-payable                     ‼ mark the contract as payable (default: not payable) --outfile OUTFILE                      where to save the output (default: stdout) --pem PEM                              🔑 the PEM file, if keyfile not provided --pem-index PEM_INDEX                  🔑 the index in the PEM file (default: 0) --keyfile KEYFILE                      🔑 a JSON keyfile, if PEM not provided --passfile PASSFILE                    🔑 a file containing keyfile's password, if keyfile provided --proxy PROXY                          🖧 the URL of the proxy (default: https://testnet-api.elrond.com)